Antlers vs Horns

 • Has multiple points on the horn

-• Only it does
+• Only pronghorn

 • Horns are not dropped